-Collegiate Coaching offers psychoeducational and neuropsychological assessments to adolescents, 16 and older, as well as to adults of all ages.
+Collegiate Coaching Services offers psychoeducational and neuropsychological assessments to children as young as 12, as well as to adults of all ages.

 Both psychoeducational and neuropsychological assessments refer to the evaluation of underlying mental processes impacting educational, workplace achievement and life management abilities.
 To understand why a person achieves at a certain level, it is critical to measure various aspects of cognition using the tools of psychological measurement.

 Psychoeducational and neuropsychological assessments can help guide someone’s short and long-term goals, clarify diagnoses, provide solutions for deficit areas, including treatment planning, and reveal areas of strength.

 While there is considerable overlap between psychoeducational and neuropsychological assessments, neuropsychological assessments provide a more in-depth look at cognitive functioning and is typically used with clients who have had head injuries or concussions, medical illnesses, or other neurological conditions.
 Please consult with Dr. Nicole Hipp to determine which assessment type is right for you.

 The cognitive processes indexed by a psychoeducational assessment include: